nstep2/ExonTrapGenome/README.md

 9. **Initialize the Project:**
    - Run `python ET_initialize.py` to set up the project directories for analysis.

-Following these steps will ensure that you have all the necessary files and environments in place to run the analyses for your molecular biology research project.
+Navigate to the Code directory and read readme_ET.txt for isntructions on how to run the analyses.